Current Regulations Proposed Regulations Benefits Allowed Activities Watch - Virtual Meeting

 - Recommendations approved by Stormwater Management Advisory Commission & Raleigh City Council.

-- Official ordinance change process, including public hearings and input (if approved by Council).
+- Official ordinance change process, including a public hearing on May 4 and input (if approved by Council).

 Right now, you can build in a part of the floodplain.